OfficeDev/Microsoft-Teams-Samples/samples/tab-deeplink/csharp/README.md

     - **Upload** the `manifest.zip` to Teams (In Teams Apps/Manage your apps click "Upload an app".
 Browse to and Open the .zip file.
 At the next dialog, click the Add button.)
     - Add the app to personal/team/groupChat scope (Supported scopes)

-Note:- If you are facing any issue in your app,  [please uncomment this line](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/tab-deeplink/csharp/DeepLinkBot/AdapterWithErrorHandler.cs#L26) and put your debugger for local debug.
+**Note**: If you are facing any issue in your app, [please uncomment this line](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/tab-deeplink/csharp/DeepLinkBot/AdapterWithErrorHandler.cs#L26) and put your debugger for local debug.

  ## Running the sample